Updated: March, 2023

 As you can see the ice cubes haven’t gone through a blender and the consistency of the Greek Frappe doesn’t appear similar to the Frappuccino’s.

-The drink itself is much more watery and doesn’t have the signature mouthfeel of the Frappuccino.
+The Greek Frappe itself is much more watery and doesn’t have the signature mouthfeel of the Frappuccino.

 It also goes through the straw much easier than the Frappuccino or New England’s frappe.